Oda-Yuji/Oda-Yuji/README.md

 ## I am Felipe Majer — or Yuji Oda

 I’m currently a 2nd year student at ETEC Professor Camargo Aranha, with an interest in:
--Coding
+- Coding
--AI devlopment
+- AI devlopment
--Machine learning
+- Machine learning
 Also, japanese
 <br>